tsiendragon/qwen-image-finetune/docs/debug.md

 ![alt text](images/image-5.png)

 We found a error as indicate in 6.
 Lets train it again, to see if this resolves the problem.

+- Found that the face is not upright while the face mask is all upright.
+Fixed it.
+Change resolution to what used in Qwen-Image-Edit Training